top of page

 Q: Is an e-collar required?

-An e-collar is not mandatory but makes it easier to control your dog at long distances or in exciting situations.
-The e-collar should only be used as an extension of the leash and we recommend using a quality e-collar, especially for bird-dog training.
-We will not train dogs without this tool.
+While an e-collar is not mandatory for a hunting companion, it makes it easier to control your dog at long distances or in exciting situations and we will not train dogs without this tool.
+The e-collar should only be used as an extension of the leash and we recommend only using a quality e-collar which will deliver consistent results.

 Q: Do you work with other breeds or provide only obedience training?

 Due to time constraints, we focus on dogs specifically bred for bird hunting and require them to complete the full training program.
-Dogs boarding with us must finish their training in one stay to maintain our schedule.
+Dogs must finish their training in one stay to maintain our schedule.

 Q: Can I visit my dog during their training?